codyhouse/3d-rotating-navigation/README.md

 This experiment is built upon the [CodyHouse Framework](https://github.com/CodyHouse/codyhouse-framework).

-Make sure to include both _globals.scss and util.js files of the framework.
+Make sure to include both style.scss and util.js files of the framework.

 ## Credits